🚧 Understanding Triggers & Thresholds

 Because when you understand what’s happening in the moment, you’re in a better position to help.

 Learn what triggers reactions, how thresholds work, and how to spot the signs before things boil over.
-These videos will help you understand what’s really going on in the moment—so you can support your dog with more confidence and less stress.
+These videos will help you understand what’s really going on in the moment—so you can support your dog with more confidence.

 🔔 What Is a Trigger?